jamesthesnake/PumasDocs.jl/docs/src/index.md

 ## License

 Pumas is covered by the [Julia Computing EULA]().
-There are four available
+Among other things, by using Pumas you are agreeing to one of the four available licenses:
-licenses:

 (a) FREE LICENSE: If you obtained the Software pursuant to a free download or
-    are using the Software pursuant to free online usage, you may use the Software as per terms and conditions specified in clause 1. above; provided, however, that in all events, Pumas.jl, Miletus.jl, JuliaInXL.jl and Bplapi.jl, may be used only for Non-Commercial Purposes (as defined below).
+    are using the Software pursuant to free online usage, you may use the Software as per terms and conditions specified in clause 1. above; provided, however, that in all events, Pumas.jl may be used only for Non-Commercial Purposes (as defined below).
     "Non-Commercial Purposes" means the use of the Software for non-commercial academic teaching and research purposes or other non-commercial not-for profit scholarly purposes, where " non-commercial" means not involving the